Mornington Peninsula On a Budget

 If you have wheels (or a friend with wheels) and you're trying to decide on either Cape Schanck or Point Nepean, pick Cape Schanck!
 It's so beautiful and the area around the lighthouse is very walkable.

-4. Mornington Main Street Market (Free*)
+4. Shop at the Mornington Main Street Market (Free*)

 Every Wednesday morning on Main Street in the peninsula's namesake town of Mornington, you can find a bustling crafts & food market.
 A highlight for us were some of the produce stalls selling delicious fresh fruit from the nearby Yarra Valley.
 We visited the market during cherry season and ate all the cherries that same day - they were that good.